DailyGrind-Sem6/Docs/Writerside/topics/Dockerizing-the-app.md

 ## Docker Compose
 Docker Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application's services.
 Then, with a single command, you create and start all the services from your configuration.

-In my case, I have a docker-compose.yml file that defines the services that make up my application so they can be run together in an isolated environment.
+In my case, I have a docker-compose.yml file that defines the services that make up my application, so they can be run together in an isolated environment.
+It's located in the same directory as the projects for each service, so it can reach and reference the Dockerfiles for each service.

 Here is the docker-compose.yml file: